 Money in politics and misused of power in Pakistan is considered a legitimate action that is a serious challenge to political stability.
-In the general elections of 10 October 2002, ISI and NAB were used in formulation of PML (Q) as well as the government of Mir Zafar Ullaha Khan Jamili.32 Mir Zafar Ullaha Khan Jamili had failed in monitoring the policies of General Musharf and had to resign.
+In the general elections of 10 October 2002, ISI and NAB were used in formulation of PML (Q) as well as the government of Mir Zafar Ullaha Khan Jamili.
+Mir Zafar Ullaha Khan Jamili had failed in monitoring the policies of General Musharf and had to resign.
 Ch.
 Shujhat Hussian held the office as acting Prime Minister.
 Shoukat Aziz (having no constituency, no vote nomination of PML(Q) bank and only appointed as a third dummy prime minister to assistance the policies of General Mushraf.
-Missing persons, the suspension of the Chief Justice, the lawyers' movement, operations in Sawat and Balochistan (murder of Sardar Ali Akbar Bugti), Lal Misjid operation, institutional corruption, assassination of Benazir Bhutto created political instability and security risks for the stability of Pakistan.33 The seven points' agenda turned Pakistan into a banana state.34 resolution that General Mushraf had to seek a vote of confidence otherwise; ready for impeachment and resigned.35 Main Muhammad Sammro held the office as an acting president of Pakistan.
+Missing persons, the suspension of the Chief Justice, the lawyers' movement, operations in Sawat and Balochistan (murder of Sardar Ali Akbar Bugti), Lal Misjid operation, institutional corruption, assassination of Benazir Bhutto created political instability and security risks for the stability of Pakistan.
+The seven points' agenda turned Pakistan into a banana state.

+In the general elections of 2008, PPP obtained majority seats.
+Syed Yousaf Raza Gillani held the office as a prime minister.
+On 18 August 2008, four provincial assemblies passed a resolution that General Mushraf had to seek a vote of confidence otherwise; ready for impeachment and resigned.35 Main Muhammad Sammro held the office as an acting president of Pakistan.
 After contesting presidential election, Asif Ali Zardari held the office of president.
 NRO cases (contempt of court), civilmilitary relations, centre-Punjab relations especially the worst conditions in Balochistan, mismanagement of economy, energy crises, prices. institutional corruption, hike sectarianism, terrorism, militancy, law and order situation are main challenges to political Moreover the government should stability. took more initiatives against 160 million population that having illiteracy (37.8 %), unemployment, poverty (the 73.6 population is still living below two-dollars per day), 41 populations is without sanitation, 6.5 children are out of school, 35.9 to 31 million have no access to safe water.
 85000 people had suffered with HIV/aids and 26.5 female are in labour class.